Particular/docs.particular.net/persistence/mongodb/index.md

 ## Transactions

 MongoDB [transactions](https://docs.mongodb.com/manual/core/transactions/) are enabled and required by default.
-This allows the persister to update multiple saga instances and commit them atomically during message processing.
+This allows the persister to use pessimistic locking and also update multiple saga instances and commit them atomically during message processing.

 WARN: MongoDB transactions require a replica set or sharded cluster.
 Refer to the [MongoDB transaction documentation](https://docs.mongodb.com/manual/core/transactions/#transactions-and-atomicity) for more information about supported configurations and required MongoDB server versions.